Digital Marketing Agency | SEO, Paid Social & PPC

 Foster Collaboration on First-Party Data Readiness

-While some of these audiences can be potent, the majority may not perform as well as audiences based on brand-tracked activity.
+While some of these audiences can be potent, the majority may not perform quite as well as audiences that are based on brand-tracked activity.
 Using analytics audience segments can be an effective strategy to mitigate the variability in quality.

-It’s important to ensure that these audience segments have consent and are compatible with the new global site tag, which should be updated to GA4.
-When configuring cookie consent, adherence to cumulative layout shift (CLS) rules is essential.
-Generally, modules placed at the bottom of the page tend to fare better as they don’t disrupt the user’s purchasing journey and carry less CLS risk.
+It’s important to make sure these audience segments have consent and are compatible with the new global site tag, updated to GA4.
+In configuring cookie consent, it’s crucial to follow the rules of cumulative layout shift (CLS).

-Protect the first-party data collected, either by hashing and syncing through tools or by promptly deleting it once uploaded into ad accounts.
-Collaborate with your SEO team on content campaigns to integrate engaging hooks that foster consensual conversations.
+Protect the first-party data collected either by hashing and syncing through tools or by promptly deleting it once uploaded into ad accounts.
+Collaborate with your SEO team on content campaigns to embed engaging hooks that stimulate conversational consent.

 Analytics